rainyrubyzhou/HMMPolish/src/common_profiles.md

-### Profile accesssion numbers for some commonly used viruses
+### Profile accesssion numbers for some common viruses

 #### Norovirus
 ```console